alexmacarthur/wp-typeit-lite/readme.txt

-=== WP TypeIt ===
+=== WP TypeIt Lite ===

 Contributors: alexmacarthur
 Donate link: paypal.me/alexmacarthur
 Tags: typewriter effect, text effect, text animation Requires PHP: 5.6
 Requires at least: 4.0
-Tested up to: 4.9.7
+Tested up to: 5.4.1
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 This is the official free WordPress plugin for [TypeIt](https://typeitjs.com), the most versatile animated typing utility on the planet.
-WP TypeIt allows you to easily generate typewriter effects for your website by use of a single easy-to-configure shortcode.
+WP TypeIt Lite allows you to easily generate typewriter effects for your website by use of a single easy-to-configure shortcode.
 Place this shortcode on any post or page, and the effect will be live.

 = The Perks =
 * *Unobtrusive* - All this plugin does is register a shortcode you can use in your posts.